Get

 Providing Your Kitty With Proper Nutrition

 Kittens grow quickly and mature by the time they are about 1 year old.
 Their growth starts to slow by the time that they are about 8 months old.
 So, as a 6-month-old kitten, your furry family member must eat a diet that supports their growth and healthy development.
 Owners should strive for an optimal growth rate, which means their kittens will grow steadily and achieve an ideal body composition as an adult.
-How big your 6-month-old cat should be will depend on their breed, so you’ll need to talk to your vet about your pet’s ideal adult weight.
+How big your 6-month-old cat should be will depend on their breed, so you’ll need to talk to a vet about your pet’s ideal adult weight.
 A maximal growth rate is possible, though, which means a kitten will grow too quickly, and this can increase the risk of health problems.
 This is usually a result of a high-fat diet or overfeeding.

 Three nutrients to consider when choosing a diet for your growing 6-month-old kitten are calcium, fat, and protein.